Alaafin, Aare Ona Kakanfo say Yoruba unity sacrosanct

 “This would assist the Kakanfo to successfully tackle the issues of peaceful co-existence among diverse ethnic nationalities, religious tolerance, national reorientation and civic responsibility.

-The post Alaafin, Aare Ona Kakanfo say Yoruba unity sacrosanct appeared first on Vanguard News.
+The post Alaafin, Aare Ona Kakanfo say Yoruba unity sacrosanct appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share